guimasi1/Boggle-FE/README.md

 - Register and login.
 - Choose the board's size.
-- Choose time in seconds.
+- Choose timer's length in seconds.

 ## Try it!